idvorkin/idvorkin.github.io/_d/sat_dsat.md

 ### Life is more important then Career

 [On deathbeds, you never hear "I wish I spent more time at work"](/wlb).
-You have many [roles in your life](/eulogy), and your SAT and DSAT flows out of your control, between them.
-Your life SAT/DSAT is not a static linear combination you decide, but a hard to subconcious dynamic function, with many unpredictable step functions.
+You have many [roles in your life](/eulogy), and your SAT and DSAT escape their role of original to impact all of your other roles.
+Your life SAT/DSAT is not a static linear combination that you decide, but a subconcious dynamic function, with many unpredictable step functions.

+### High SAT Low DSAT

+You've arrived.
+But this will likely pass.
+Learn what's working so you can replicate it later.

+### High DSAT, Low SAT

+Sounds like you need a change.
+Read [decisive](/decide) and [the dip](/the-dip)

 ### High SAT High DSAT

+This often oscillates between stressed as shit, and amazing.
+These situations tend to be unsustainable.

+Need to understand if the DSAT is structural or temporal, e.g. Just launch then everything calms down, or you're working with crappy people.
+If it's structural, there's an excellent chance the DSAT will grow into resentment, and then it'll be over.

 ### Low DSAT, Low SAT

+The hardest case.
+You've got a great gig, but something is missing.

+First, need to see if your low SAT is impacting your performance.
+If it is, this will become a problem and become high DSAT.

+Second, need to see if you can redefine your role/responsiblities to include things that give you SAT.
+You'd be surprised, there are often tonnes.

+Third, this setup doesn't rob you of energy from your other roles in life.
+Assuming you're performing well in this role, can you get your SAT from the extra energy you contribute to those other roles?

 ## Satisfaction - AMP